rvd2pwipwip/stingray-icons/README.md

      ```
    - This triggers the pre-commit hook, which will:
      - Clean up all SVGs (replace `fill='black'` with `fill='currentColor'`, remove `width`/`height` attributes)
-     - Update the icon export index
+     - Automatically update the icon export index (`src/components/icons/index.js`)

 3. **Generate the React component(s):**
    - Run the automated script to convert all SVGs to React components: